yoshisman8/Vyk-Homebrew/README.md

 # Changelog

-## Version 3.5.1
+## Version 3.5.2

-* Added new Bladesong feat: Mirror's Edge
+* Added new Bladesong feat: Mirror's Edge.
+* Modified Chronomancer lessons to also grant a spell known.

 ## Version 3.5.0